-Our editor and contributing writer (see below) are both qualified in psychology to PhD level and they read thoroughly all the peer-reviewed research reported on.
-Also, the editor doesn't just pick up on the same studies covered by the mainstream media.
-He regularly trawls hundreds of peer-reviewed journals looking for the latest findings from across the breadth of psychological science – from brain scan studies all the way to qualitative research on what it's like to experience of mental illness; from research on sports psychology to studies of babies' behaviour.
+Our Editor and Contributing Writer (see below) are both qualified in psychology to PhD level and they read thoroughly all the peer-reviewed research reported on.
+Also, the Editor doesn't just pick up on the same studies covered by the mainstream media.
+He regularly trawls hundreds of peer-reviewed journals looking for the latest findings from across the breadth of psychological science – from brain scan studies all the way to qualitative research on what it's like to experience mental health problems; from research on sports psychology to studies of babies' behaviour.

 Complementing our main research reports, the Research Digest publishes monthly longer themed posts, occassional mini-series, guest posts, and every Saturday, we publish a round-up of the previous week's best psychology links on the web.
 In February 2015, we launched our podcast, PsychCrunch.

 Under Jarrett's editorship, the Digest blog won "best psychology blog" in the 2010 inaugural Research Blogging awards, and was "finalist" in the psychology/neuroscience category in the 2013 Science Seeker Blogging Awards.

 Note: Unless otherwise stated, all images on this blog are copyrighted.
 They are reproduced here via a ThinkStock licence.

 Views expressed on the Digest blog belong to the Digest Editor or other contributors and should not be mistaken for official BPS policy or opinion.